Ishangoai/linkedin_genai/README.md

 Other tips:
 - type `uv pip list` to see installed Python packages
-- type `pytest` to run unit tests
+- type `uv run pytest` to run unit tests
-- type `ruff check` to run PEP8 checks
+- type `uv run ruff check` to run PEP8 checks
-- type `pyright` to run type-hinting checks
+- type `uv run pyright` to run type-hinting checks
 - type `genai_linkedin` run run the module (see the `[project.scripts]` section in `pyproject.toml`

 All these checks are also run in GitHub Actions (CI pipelines) when a new PR is raised to merge into `development`)